Biased parameter inference of eccentric, spin-precessing binary black holes: Results

 Figure~\ref{fig:chip_e20_ICTS} shows recovery of the spin-precession parameter ($\chi_p$) and eccentricity ($e_{20}$) at a reference frequency of 20 Hz.
 On the left, we show the recovery of $\chi_p$ when the injections are recovered with \textsc{IMRPhenomXP} in a quasi-circular precessing-spin configuration.
 The posteriors are arranged in ascending order of injected eccentricity ($e_{20}$) at a reference frequency of 20 Hz, calculated using the \texttt{gw\_eccentricity} package.
 For comparison, the injected values of $\chi_p$ are shown as red stars on the plot.
 In the figure on the right, we show the recovery of eccentricity parameter ($e_{20}$) when the injection signals are analysed with \textsc{IMRESIGMA} in aligned-spin eccentric configuration.
 These posteriors are arranged in ascending order of injected $\chi_p$ values.
 The red stars denote the injected value of eccentricity ($e_{20}$) for reference.
 Since the definition of eccentricity is different in \textsc{IMRESIGMA} waveform as compared to the value calculated using the \texttt{gw\_eccentricity} package for the injections, the eccentricity posteriors have been converted to the values computed from the \texttt{gw\_eccentricity} package.

 It can be seen that with an increase in injected eccentricity, the posteriors on the $\chi_p$ parameter are consistently overestimated, and for high eccentricity values, the recovered $\chi_p$ posteriors exclude the injected values within 90\% credible intervals.
 On the other hand, with an increase in the $\chi_p$ values, the eccentricity posteriors are not significantly affected.
 Even for $\chi_p$ of 0.5, the aligned-spin eccentric waveform is able to recover the injected value of eccentricity within 90\% credible interval.
-A further calculation of Bayes factors (Fig.~\ref{fig:bayes_factors_ICTS}) confirms that with an increasing value of eccentricity, an eccentric aligned-spin waveform model (\textsc{IMRESIGMA}) is consistently preferred over a quasi-circular precessing-spin waveform model (\textsc{IMRPhenomXP}).
+A further calculation of Bayes factors (Fig.~\ref{fig:bayes_factors_ICTS}) confirms that with an increasing value of eccentricity, an eccentric aligned-spin waveform model (\textsc{IMRESIGMA}) is consistently preferred over a quasi-circular precessing-spin waveform model (\textsc{IMRPhenomXP})\footnote{We note that due to differences in modelling approach between the two waveform models, there may be some systematics which affect the Bayes factor values, but we believe the overall trend would not be affected considerably since the injections have been made using NR simulations.}.